ring-lang/ring/applications/sudoku/README.md

 The Sudoku Game
 ===============

-The Sudoku Game by Bert Mariani
+The Sudoku Game by Bert Mariani and Nestor Kuka

 How to play